9 Health Benefits of Protein

 Although resistance training plays an essential part in building muscle, it will be difficult to make progress without a well-formulated nutrition plan.

-This lack of focus on nutrition is one mistake that many young people make; they work out hard, see a lack of results, and assume that they don’t have the right “genetics” to build muscle.
+This lack of focus on nutrition is one mistake that people can make; they work out hard, see a lack of results, and assume that they don’t have the right “genetics” to build muscle.

 In truth, what you eat is just as important as what you lift.

-There are a wealth of studies that back this up, and two recent trials showed;
+There are a wealth of studies that back this up, and here is a summary of recent research:

 Key Point: Increasing protein intake is helpful for building muscle.

-When we consume protein, it breaks down into its constituent amino acids, which are known as the “building blocks” of our body.
+When we consume protein, it breaks down into the amino acids it contains, which are important building blocks for producing keratin (9).

 As a result, maintaining a sufficient protein intake is beneficial for promoting healthy hair, nails, and skin.

-Key Point: An adequate protein intake is essential for optimal hair and skin.
+Key Point: An adequate protein intake is essential for healthy hair and skin.

 4) Amino Acids Play a Significant Role In Immune Response

-Ensuring sufficient dietary protein has various health benefits for immunity.
+Ensuring a sufficient dietary protein intake can also have benefits for immune health.

-Key Point: A sufficient intake of dietary protein is important for optimal immune function.
+Key Point: A sufficient intake of dietary protein is critical for optimal immune function.

 5) Higher Protein Intake Protects Bone and Muscle Mass In the Elderly